 - Body builders.
 Because muscle weighs more than fat, people who are very muscular may have a high BMI.

-- Elderly: In the elderly it is often better to have a BMI between 25 and 27, rather than under 25.
+- Elderly.
+In older adults it is often better to have a BMI between 25 and 27, rather than under 25.
 If you are older than 65, for example, a slightly higher BMI may help protect you from thinning of the bones (osteoporosis).

 - Children.
 While many children have obesity, DO NOT use this BMI calculator for evaluating a child.
 Talk to your child's provider about the right weight for your child's age.